smetj/ketchup/README.md

 - By default `ketchup` considers a question handled when the otherwise matching message is tagged with the `:done:` emoji.
 - `--regex-filter` is an regex based filter applied to the returned query results for additional filtering.
-The default value is `?\s+` which basically means `?` should be followed with at least some whites pace character and not part of some URL or something similar.
+The default value is `\?(\s+|$)` which basically means `?` should be followed with at least some whites space character or a the end of a line and therefor not part of some URL or something similar.

 ## CAVEAT